 Why?
-Because most digital cameras use a "Bayer filter arrangement" on the image sensor, built like this (the color shows to what color the area is sensitive):
+Because most digital cameras have a "Bayer filter arrangement" in front of the image sensor, arranged like the picture below (the colors show to what color the area is sensitive):

 In every block of 4 cells, there are: 2 sensitive for Green, 1 for Red, and 1 for Blue.